sjtrimble/angular/aio/content/getting-started/index.md

 ### Displaying a product preview

-The steps below show you how to use an `Input` to display details for a single product.
+The steps below show you how to use an `Input` decorator to display details for a single product.
+You'll create a product preview component and pass in the product to display.

 #### 1. Create a products folder